 Retreats

-Cameron’s retreats are a full immersion experience.
+Cameron’s retreats are full immersion experiences.
 They attend to all levels; physical, mental-emotional, and spiritual.
-Every retreat includes Ancient Wisdom teachings and practices from Chinese Medicine, Yogic Philosophy, and Indigenous peoples ways of being.
+Every retreat introduces Ancient Wisdom teachings and practices, from Chinese Medicine, Yoga, and Indigenous ways of being.

 Qigong

 Qi is called the ‘commander of the blood’ and ‘blood is the mother of Qi’.
-Qi functions are to warm, move, transform, nourish, hold and protect.
-When our Qi is strong we can stand up and take our place in the world.
-Living in full bodied presence helps us to feel nourished and protected.
-It gives us energy to transform our life challenges to grow and evolve.
+Qi functions are to warm, move, transform, nourish, hold, and protect.
+When our Qi is strong we can stand up and own our place in the world.

-Qigong enhances wellbeing by optimising the free-flow of the meridians (energy pathways).
-Qi provides the functional power for all the internal organs.
-Strong qi flow nurtures and maintains balance for the body-mind.
+Qigong optimises wellbeing by stimulating the free-flow of the meridians (energy pathways).
+Qi is the functional power of the internal organs.
+Strong qi flow nurtures and maintains balance and overall strength in our bodies and minds.

-Chinese medical language and frameworks explain the interconnections of the body-mind-spirit.
-On this retreat we will introduce the foundation principles of the Chinese medical model showing the body-mind as one system.
-You will take away tools to strengthen the internal organs, boost your everyday energy levels, and harmonise your mind and emotions.
+The Chinese medical frameworks explain the interconnections of the body-mind-spirit.
+After the retreat you will takeaway tools to strengthen the internal organs, boost your everyday energy levels, and harmonise your mind and emotions.

 Nature

-Throughout the ages people have retreated to sacred sites in Nature to reconnect with the original harmony that exists inside us.
-Being in the presence of Mother Nature is one of the fastest ways to return to our original Self, which by design is whole and beautiful.
-Bring to mind the ‘original innocence’ of a young child, this sweet quality exists as our divine nature.
+Throughout the ages people have retreated to sacred sites to reconnect with the original harmony that exists inside us.
+Time with Mother Nature is one of the fastest ways to return to our whole, beautiful original Self.

-Nature puts our tiny little lives back into perspective.
-Immersed in her beauty we are reminded that life is always moving forward.
-Things reach a tipping point.
-They shift and change which is the driver of our evolution.
-Our lives can always refresh and renew, as surely as the sun rises and sets.
+BEING in Nature helps put our tiny little lives into perspective!
+Immersed in her power we are reminded that life is always shifting and changing.
+Change is the driver of our evolution , designed to refresh and renew us, as surely as the sun rises and sets.

 Testimonials